[Image via Pexels]

 – Completely hide WordPress username and password boxes

-Important: Make sure that there are no users in the Users page in WordPress whose emails do not belong to your Google Apps domain, and there are no ways for new users to self-register.
+Important: Make sure that there are no users in the Users page in WordPress whose emails do not belong to your Google Apps domain and that there are no ways for new users to self-register.

-Since the plugin is simply asking Google ‘is this user logged into their Google account or not’ every time a login attempt is made, an attacker can try a million times but the answer will always be no. The only way for an attacker to impersonate the user is for them to find a way to login to their Google account first.
-Of course Google’s security is much higher by default than WordPress out-of-the-box, especially if you enforce Two Factor Auth for all your users — I highly recommend doing that if you think your users will be able to use it.
+Since the plugin is simply asking Google “Is this user logged in to their Google account or not” every time a login attempt is made, an attacker can try a million times, but the answer will always be no. The only way for an attacker to impersonate the user is for them to find a way to log in to their Google account first.
+Of course, Google’s security is much higher by default than WordPress out of the box, especially if you enforce two-factor authentication for all your users — I highly recommend doing that if you think your users will be able to use it.

-Please also be aware that other plugins and configuration on your site could mean you still need to take further steps to guarantee security.
+Please also be aware that other plugins and configurations on your site could mean you still need to take further steps to guarantee security.